Generalissimo Francisco Franco is still dead: Origin

 The death (on November 20, 1975) of Spanish dictator Francisco Franco during the first season of NBC's Saturday Night originated the phrase.
-Franco's presumed imminent death had been a headline story on NBC News for weeks.
+Franco's presumed imminent death had been a headline story on NBC News and other news organizations for several weeks.
 On slow news days, United States network television newscasters sometimes noted that Franco was still alive.

 Following Franco's death, Chevy Chase, host of NBC's Saturday Nights comedic news segment Weekend Update, announced Franco's death and read a statement from former president Richard Nixon: "General Franco was a loyal friend and ally of the United States.
 He earned worldwide respect for Spain through firmness and fairness."
-As an ironic counterpoint to this, a picture was displayed behind Chase, showing Franco giving the Roman salute alongside Adolf Hitler.
+As an ironic counterpoint to this, a picture was displayed behind Chase, showing Franco giving the Nazi salute alongside Adolf Hitler.

 In subsequent weeks, Chase developed the joke into a parody of the earlier news coverage of Franco's illness, treating his death as the top story.
 "This breaking news just in", Chase would announce – "Generalissimo Francisco Franco is still dead!"
 Occasionally, Chase would change the wording slightly in attempts to keep the joke fresh, e.g. "Generalissimo Francisco Franco is still valiantly holding on in his fight to remain dead."
 The joke was sometimes combined with another running gag in which Garrett Morris, "head of the New York School for the Hard of Hearing" would cup his hands around his mouth and shout the news as Chase read it.
 The gag ran until early 1977, with occasional callbacks in later seasons.